Amarillo Sod Poodles: History

 On December 9, 2020, the Arizona Diamondbacks extended an invitation to the Sod Poodles to become their Double-A affiliate as a part of Major League Baseball's 2021 reorganization of the minor leagues.
 In a further change, they were organized into the Double-A Central.
 In 2022, the Double-A Central became known as the Texas League, the name historically used by the regional circuit prior to the 2021 reorganization.

 In 2022, Veronica Gajownik coached for the Sod Poodles.

-In March 2023 the Sod Poodles won top team name in MiLB as voted by subscribers of The Athletic.
+In March 2023, the Sod Poodles won top team name in MiLB as voted by subscribers of The Athletic.
 The franchise won the 2023 Minor League Baseball Organization of the Year Award.

+The 2026 season saw Amarillo collect their second consecutive second half crown, securing a playoff spot.
+Amarillo won all four elimination games they played in the playoffs, winning a game three against the Frisco RoughRiders to move to their third Texas League Championship Series.
+Then, against the defending champion Springfield Cardinals, after dropping game one at home, the Sod Poodles went on the road and won both games.
+A 6-4 victory in the winner-take-all game three secured the franchise's third Texas League crown since the inception of the club in 2019.
+Additionally, they moved to 12-2 all-time in road playoff games, the most road playoff wins of any Minor League Baseball franchise since 2019.